NavneetKanna/blog/_posts/2023-12-25-what-is-machine-learning-?.md

 > A neural network comprising of an output layer and at least one hidden layer with an activation function can approximate any function.

 An important point to note here is that, neural networks are universal approximators, ie, they can be used to approximate any kind of function.

+So, now we know, what is machine learning and what problem does deep learning solve.
+With the basics understood, let us now move ahead with understanding forward propogation.